Man-Ape

 Man-Ape (M'Baku) is a supervillain appearing in American comic books published by Marvel Comics.
 Created by Roy Thomas and John Buscema, the character first appeared in The Avengers #62 (March 1969).
 Man-Ape is depicted as a frequent adversary of the superhero Black Panther.

-Man-Ape has made scattered appearances on animated television series and video games while Winston Duke portrays a variation of the character in the Marvel Cinematic Universe films Black Panther (2018), Avengers: Infinity War (2018), Avengers: Endgame (2019), and Black Panther: Wakanda Forever (2022).
+Man-Ape has made scattered appearances on animated television series and video games.
+Winston Duke portrays a variation of the character in the Marvel Cinematic Universe films Black Panther (2018), Avengers: Infinity War (2018), Avengers: Endgame (2019), Black Panther: Wakanda Forever (2022), and the upcoming Avengers: Doomsday (2026).

 Publication history

 Man-Ape first appeared in The Avengers #62 (March 1969).
 He was created by Roy Thomas and John Buscema.
+He appears again in The Avengers #78 (July 1970), West Coast Avengers #1 (September 1984), and The Vision and the Scarlet Witch vol. 2 #2 (November 1985).